 Can you book online with a JR Pass?

 No. You do not need to make a booking, the JR Pass is your ticket.
 You do have to book any seat reservations, however.
-Seat reservations are free with the JR Pass, but all seat reservations must be done in person at a JR Trains travel service centre or ticket office.
+Seat reservations are free with the JR Pass, but all seat reservations must be done in person at a JR Trains travel service center or ticket office.
+If you have bought a JR Pass directly from Japan Rail you can make online seat reservations, but you will need to collect the seat reservation tickets from a ticket machine or JR office.

 Can you make a JR Pass Seat Reservation Online?

-No. You cannot make a JR Pass seat reservation online.
+Yes and No. If you have bought your JR Pass directly online from Japan Rail then you can make online seat reservations (but you’ll still need to collect the physical seat reservation ticket from a station.
+If you have bought elsewhere – i.e. from Klook or Jrailpass you cannot make a JR Pass seat reservation online.
 You must go into a Japan Rail Travel Centre to make a JR Pass seat reservation.

 Do you need seat reservations on Japanese Trains?

-There are two types of carriages for ordinary class Japanese train travel.
+Yes and No. There are two types of carriages for ordinary-class Japanese train travel.
 Those with seat reservations and those without seat reservations.
-(There are some trains that are reserved seats only – these are small in number, the most notable one is the Narita Express between Tokyo and Narita Airport).
+(Some trains are reserved seats only – these are small in number, the most notable one is the Narita Express between Tokyo and Narita Airport).
 Aside from them, you can just travel on pretty much any of the allowed trains without seat reservations, as all trains have “no seat reservation” carriages.
-Depending on the time of year you are travelling this might not be a wise idea.
+Depending on the time of year you are traveling this might not be a wise idea.
 Those carriages without seat reservations can get very full.
 Seat reservations are free with your JR Pass, and it’s easy to make a reservation at a JR ticket office.

 Is the Osaka Loop Line Covered by JR Pass tickets?